nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 Examples:

-- `unmark 2 d/31/01/2024 10:00` Deletes the attendance on the 10 AM of January 31st, 2024 for the 2nd person in the list.
+- `unmark 2 d/31/01/2024 10:00`<br>
+  Deletes the attendance on the 10 AM of January 31st, 2024 for the 2nd person in the list.
-- `find John` followed by `unmark 1 d/31/01/2024 12:00` deletes the attendance on the 12 PM of January 31st, 2024 for the 1st person in the results of the `find` command.
+- `find John` followed by `unmark 1 d/31/01/2024 12:00`<br>
+  Deletes the attendance on the 12 PM of January 31st, 2024 for the 1st person in the results of the `find` command.

 Expected output: